CV

 Minor: Geography-Remote Sensing of Environmental Change

-Research Experience
+Professional Experience

-Postdoctoral Research Scientist, Columbia University
+Postdoctoral Research Scientist, Department of Applied Physics and Applied Mathematics, Columbia University

 Supervisor: Michael K. Tippett